 Each credit institution must be a member of the FDI (membership is a condition of foundation).
-According to the Banking Act, credit institutions shall, upon joining the FDI, pay a one-off affiliation fee at the rate of half-a-percent of its subscribed capital to the FDI within 30 days of receiving the authorisation.
+According to the Banking Act, credit institutions shall, upon joining the FDI, pay a one-time affiliation fee at the rate of half-a-percent of its subscribed capital to the FDI within 30 days of receiving the authorisation.

 In addition, credit institutions shall pay ordinary, and in some cases extraordinary, annual fees to the FDI.
-The amount of annual fee to be paid shall not be higher than three thousandths of the aggregate total interest holdings indicated under accrued and deferred liabilities on deposits insured by the FDI and kept with the member institution on 31 December of the previous year and the deposits insured by the FDI.
+The amount of annual fee to be paid may not be higher than 0.3 per cent of the amount, up to the limit covered by the compensation scheme of the deposits insured by the FDI and kept with the member institution on 31 December of the previous year and of the total interest holdings indicated under accrued and deferred liabilities on deposits insured by the FDI and kept with the member institution on 31 December of the previous year and the deposits insured by the OBA as provided for by statutory provisions on the annual accounting and bookkeeping obligations of credit institutions.